betagouv/with-login/README.md

 ## Basic Usage
 You need to add first the data reducer in your root reducer:

-You need to install a redux-saga setup with the watchDataActions and the data reducer:
+You need to install a redux-saga setup with the watchDataActions and the data reducer, don't forget to specify the url of your api here:

 ```javascript
 import {